azeemite1/GEN-AI-WOMEN/README.md

 In this flow, the Tool-calling agent reasons using an OpenAI LLM.
 The agent selects the Calculator tool for simple math problems and the URL tool to search a URL for content.

 ## Prerequisites
-To use this flow, you need an OpenAI API key.
+To use this flow, you need an GROQ API key.

 Open Langflow and Start a New Flow
 Click New Flow, and then select Simple Agent flow.